ulrobix/sphinx_examplecode_test/README.rst

 About
 =====

-This is a simple extension that, when rendered as HTML widgets:
+This is a simple extension that, when rendered as HTML UI widgets:

 - Content tab
 - Column content